SLP-Community/SexLab-Wiki/docs/slp/how-to-play.md

 | Handjob | Low gain |
 | Idle/positioning | Minimal gain |

+For a full list of supported interaction types and their relative effects on enjoyment's rate, see the Enjoyment section in `SexLab.ini`.

 ### Configuration Levels

 **MCM (In-Game - Recommended for most users)**